 The International School on the Degradation Modelling of Disposed Radioactive Waste forms will include the following topics:

 Principles of ageing management of waste packages

-Degradation of waste packages, waste form testing and durability determinations and environmental influences on these parameters
+Degradation of waste packages, waste form testing and durability determinations and technical support for the safety case

 Establishing a conceptual degradation (durability) model

 Hydrologic and geochemical information needed for modelling waste form degradation and assessing environmental impacts

 Model application and objectives